ThomasHickman/TSThenify/README.md

 # TSThenify
-Generates TypeScript Definition files for modules with thenify has been applied to
+Some TypeScript scripts which helped me generate typescript definition files for [mz](https://github.com/normalize/mz) from node.js, by converting definitions to what they would be if [thenify](https://www.npmjs.com/package/thenify) had been applied to them.